 I write mostly nonfiction books at the third grade level.
 I never thought I would fall in love with nonfiction, but once I wrote my first biography, I couldn't stop writing it.
 I get so excited when I am learning about new things.
 Hopefully my books will get readers excited, too!
-And now, here are a few secrets about me!
+And now, here are a few secrets about me--all true, of course!

 Q: What are some of your favorite things?
 A: My adorable dog, Petunia, as well as tap dancing, animals and hockey.
 Here I am with a Gibraltar monkey, kissing a pig and yes, with the Captain of the Capitals, Stanley Cup Champions 2018 (go CAPS).
-I also love opera, old movies and, of course, punctuation.
+I also love opera, old movies (especially with a bowl of buttery popcorn) and, of course, punctuation.
+And did I mention food?
+I love toast with raspberry jam, chocolate chip ice cream and Skittles!

 Q: When did you start writing?
 A: OK, I'll let you in on another secret.
 I started writing when I was a kid.
 When I was in sixth grade, I wrote a story about a ballet dancer that I sent to Scholastic.
 Of course, it was rejected, but with a very nice letter.
 I practiced law for 20 years, and wrote a lot, including legislation.
 But about 20 years ago, I decided to write for children instead.